evara1312/content-ops-starter-b90a6/content/pages/index.md

       - type: FeaturedItem
         title: up to 40%
         subtitle: Time and resource savings
-        text: >-
+        text: >
-          I handles repetitive tasks like email responses, data entry, and basic customer queries, freeing employees to focus on growth and strategy.
+          It handles repetitive tasks like email responses, data entry, and basic customer queries, freeing employees to focus on growth and strategy.
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark